JohnMHoyt24/DatingApp/README.md

 # DatingApp
-A dating web application to demonstrate my knowledge of C#, ASP.NET, and Angular.
+A dating web application that I'm building to demonstrate my knowledge of C#, ASP.NET, and Angular.